Skip to product information

 Sale Sold out

-A huge perk for anyone seeking out wines with age, Ronchi di Cialla cellars a considerable amount of their inventory, releasing wines as they wish, when the vintage speaks its worthiness.
-I've tasted several old vintages of Schioppettino, and every vintage is mind-bogglingly different, uncovering Schioppettino's secret multiple personalities.
-As for this 1992, it crackles with violets, tingly white pepper, and sweet dark chocolatey earth.
-The tannins are a touch above soft, medium gritty, holding on for life, while dried Bordeaux-like berries and plums move to the forefront.
-Enjoy now, now, now! ~Allegra A
+A huge perk for anyone seeking out wines with age, Ronchi di Cialla cellars a considerable amount of their inventory, releasing wines as they wish.
+I've tasted several old vintages of Schioppettino, and every vintage is mind-bogglingly different, proving the grape's secret multiple personalities.
+As for this 1999, it crackles with violets, oozes with meat and white pepper, and finishes with sweet dark chocolatey earth.
+The tannins are medium gritty, holding on for life, while dried Bordeaux-like berries and plums move to the forefront.
+Enjoy now or hold for another 2-3 years. ~Allegra A

 Style